 In August 1921, while performing at the Pantages Theatre in Oakland, CA, the Oakland Tribune reported that "Bobby Henshaw pleases with his imitations of musical instruments and lively funmaking.
 Towards the end of his act Vera Van Atta, his pretty partner, makes her appearance and proves and accomplished cornet player."
 Ten years later, on Feb.
 6, 1931, the Oakland Tribune said that "On the stage this week is a Fanchon and Marco 'Idea' entitled 'Vaudeville Echoes' in which a group of standard big-time acts are presented....
 The Four O'Connor, not to speak of the younger generation, present a dancing turn that brings the show to a halt; and other sketches are provided by Bobby (Uke) Henshaw; Ed and Jenny Rooney and Dureen Rae."

-Bobby married Vera Margaret Van Atta (1899- ? ), a native of Lima, Allen County, OH, in about 1920.
+Bobby married his first bride, Vera Margaret Van Atta (1899- ? ), a native of Lima, Allen County, OH, in about 1920.
 She apparently also was a vaudevillian or musician.
 She is known to have assisted Bobby during a performance of "The Merry Mimic" at the Majestic Theater in Dallas, TX during the week of Aug.
 24, 1924.
 The attractive cover artwork is seen at right, with the Henshaw Van Atta program listing below.

 Circa 1923, Bobby and Vera sailed to Europe on the ship USS Homeric to perform in Great Britain, Germany, France, Belgium, Holland and Switzerland.
 When the federal census was taken in 1930, Bobby and Vera, and her mother Gertrude and brother Virgil, were residing together in Malverne, Nassau County, NY.
 Their home was on Riveria Court.
 Bobby and Vera declared their occupations as actors in vaudeville.